How Much Is My Life Insurance Policy Worth?

 1. Direct purchase of life insurance policies

-Prospective life settlement investors can connect with brokers to participate in life settlement investment auctions.
+Prospective life settlement investors can connect with brokers or providers to participate in life settlement acquisitions.
 The investors are responsible for carefully analyzing each policy to decide whether they should make an offer and, if so, what the offer should be.
 For the knowledgeable investor who has the time and expertise needed to identify the strongest investment opportunities, this is a low-risk, high-reward strategy.

 2. Investment in life settlement investment funds